benpollarduk/NetAF/README.md

 </div>

 ## Overview
-NetAF is a .NET Standard 2.0 implementation of a framework for building text based adventures.
+NetAF is a simple, lightweight library for building text based adventures.

 ![NetAF_example](https://github.com/benpollarduk/adventure-framework/assets/129943363/20656e76-4e80-475e-aa73-93976d98c5c9)

-At its core NetAF provides simple classes for developing game elements:
+At its core NetAF provides simple classes for developing and controlling the flow of games.

 ### Environments
 Environments are broken down in to three elements - Overworld, Region and Room.
 An Overworld contains one or more Regions.
 A Region contains one or more Rooms.